 There are many possible explanations for persistent divergences, most of which are not very good.
 For example, if a company is aggressively booking revenues from customers that ultimately don’t pay, you could potentially see several years worth of higher revenue than cash receipts before the jig is up.
 Similarly, if the capital investment made in the past is not generating sufficient returns, this can be somewhat obfuscated with deprecation assumptions that don’t accurately capture the value of the investment in net income.
 A more sinister explanation is blatant earnings manipulation.
 In Avon’s case, all of the above may be the culprit:

 The analysts and experts say wide and persistent gaps between the two figures typically indicate that a company’s investments aren’t paying off very well or that its net income doesn’t fully reflect depreciation and other costs of those investments.
 Net income amounts to revenue minus costs and the depreciation of a company’s assets.

 Since free cash flow and net income tend to balance out over the long run, persistent gaps between them can be a harbinger of asset write-downs or drop-offs in profit.

 For students trying to break into investment banking, equity research, private equity, or asset management, ultimately the key to navigating through these types of questions is deeply understanding the relationship between the cash flow statement and the income statement.

 * Avon is a perfect example of this type of scenario.
-Net income is high but cash flows are low.
+Net income is high, but cash flows are low.
 Reasons include: Low returns from PP&E investments and possible earnings manipulation.
-Read full article here.
+Read the full article here.